Jaykul/GitOps-Principles/slides.md

 Logs are the stream of aggregated, time-ordered events collected from the output streams of all running processes and backing services.
 They are typically a text format with one event per line, and have no fixed beginning or end, but flow continuously as long as the app is operating.

 A twelve-factor app never concerns itself with routing or storage of its output stream.
 It should not attempt to write to or manage log files.
 Each running process writes its event stream, unbuffered, to stdout.
-During local development, the developer will view this stream in the foreground of their terminal to observe the app’s behavior.
+During local development, the developer will view this stream in the foreground of their terminal to observe the app's behavior.

 In staging or production deploys, each process' stream will be captured by the execution environment, collated together with all other streams from the app, and routed to one or more final destinations for viewing and long-term archival.